 - -i patchfile

 - Read the patch information from the file named by the pathname patchfile, rather than the standard input.

 - (The letter ell.)
-Cause any sequence of blank characters in the difference script to match any sequence of blank characters in the input file.
-Other characters will be matched exactly.
+Cause any sequence of <blank> characters in the difference script to match any sequence of <blank> characters in the input file.
+Other characters shall be matched exactly.

 - Interpret the script as a normal difference.

-- Ignore patches where the differences have already been applied to the file; by default, already-applied patches are rejected.
+- Ignore patches where the differences have already been applied to the file; by default, already-applied patches shall be rejected.

 - -o outfile

 - Instead of modifying the files (specified by the file operand or the difference listings) directly, write a copy of the file referenced by each patch, with the appropriate differences applied, to outfile.
 Multiple patches for a single file shall be applied to the intermediate versions of the file created by any previous patches, and shall result in multiple, concatenated versions of the file being written to outfile.

 - For all pathnames in the patch file that indicate the names of files to be patched, delete num pathname components from the beginning of each pathname.
 If the pathname in the patch file is absolute, any leading <slash> characters shall be considered the first component (that is, -p 1 shall remove the leading <slash> characters).
 Specifying -p 0 shall cause the full pathname to be used.
 If -p is not specified, only the basename (the final pathname component) shall be used.